simonkowallik/as3ninja/docs/vault.rst

     }

 The above Declaration Template creates a jinja2 variable namespace for better reusability.
-`vault` is involked passing ``ninja.secrets.latestService`` to the `secret` parameter manually.
+`vault` is invoked passing ``ninja.secrets.latestService`` to the `secret` parameter manually.
 When using `vault` as a jinja2 filter, this isn't necessary as the "piped" variable name is passed to the `secret` parameter automatically.

 ``secrets.latestService`` now contains all the data we saw in the previous example and we create two more variables to store and later use the specific secret information we are interested in.